Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

-In our analysis the $N_\lambda^{nr}$ terms will play a perturbative role, though establishing that is not at all immediate, and is instead part of the challenge.
+In our analysis the $N_\lambda^{tr}$ terms will play a perturbative role, though establishing that is not at all immediate, and is instead part of the challenge.

-We do not repeat this step for the linearized equation, as it lacks some of the structure of the full equation and consequently we do not prove long time bounds for it.
+We do not repeat this step for the linearized equation, as it lacks some of the structure of the full equation and consequently we do not prove long-time bounds for it.
+Fortunately such bounds are not needed for the global dispersive estimates we aim to show.